AndroYounan/COURSEWORK_CAL_POLY_POMONA/Introduction to Micro-controllers - ECE 3301/Lab 4 : (INTERFACING DIP SWITCHES AND LEDSs TO THE PIC18F4321 USING PIC18F ASSEMBLY AND PROGRAMMED IO)/README.md

-# Lab 4 : (INTERFACING DIP SWITCHES AND LEDSs TO THE PIC18F4321 USING PIC18F ASSEMBLY AND PROGRAMMED I\O)
+# Lab 4 : (INTERFACING DIP SWITCHES AND LEDSs TO THE PIC18F4321 USING PIC18F ASSEMBLY AND PROGRAMMED IO)

 ## Instructions that I followed for this lab :
 I wrote assembly code and C code to control 2 LEDs using 2 DIP switches by following these specifications:\